Julio-Claudian dynasty: Claudius

 After Caligula's death, the Senate attempted and failed to restore the Republic.
 Claudius, Caligula's paternal uncle, became emperor by the instigation of the Praetorian Guards.

 Despite his lack of political experience, and the disapproval of the people of Rome, Claudius proved to be an able administrator and a great builder of public works.
 His reign saw an expansion of the empire, including the invasion of Britain in AD 43.
 He took a personal interest in the law, presided at public trials, and issued up to twenty edicts a day; however, he was seen as vulnerable throughout his rule, particularly by the nobility.
 Claudius was constantly forced to shore up his position—resulting in the deaths of many senators.
 Claudius also suffered tragic setbacks in his personal life.
 He married four times (to, in order, Plautia Urgulanilla, Aelia Paetina, Valeria Messalina and, finally, Agrippina the Younger) and is referenced by Suetonius as being easily manipulated.
 This is particularly evident during his marriage to Agrippina the Younger, his niece.
 Messalina saw several members of the dynasty eliminated, notably arranging for the executions of Claudius' nieces Julia Livilla, daughter of Germanicus and Agrippina the Elder, and Julia Livia, daughter of Livilla and Drusus the Younger, as well as Julia Livilla's husband Marcus Vinicius, her mother's husband Appius Junius Silanus, Gaius Asinius Pollio, son of Tiberius' first wife Vipsania by her second husband and whose brother Servius Asinius Celer was also killed around this time, Claudius' son-in-law Gnaeus Pompeius Magnus, and his parents Marcus Licinius Crassus Frugi and Scribonia.
 Messalina herself was finally executed after being charged with adultery.

 Claudius' reign also included several attempts on his life.
 In order to gain political support, he married Agrippina and adopted his great-nephew Nero.
-Over time, the emperor also contracted an incurable disease.
-By this time Claudius had left plenty of the day-to-day running of the Empire to his wife Agrippina the Younger.

 With his adoption on 25 February AD 50, Nero became heir to the throne, over Claudius' own son Britannicus.
 Claudius died on 13 October AD 54, and Nero became emperor.
 A number of ancient historians accuse Agrippina of poisoning Claudius, but details on these private events vary widely.
 These events are recounted in book 12 of the Annals of Tacitus, book 61 of Cassius Dio's Roman History, and in the biographies of Nero and Claudius by Suetonius.